Burrows Cave

 Burrows Cave is the name given to an alleged cave site in Southern Illinois reputedly discovered by Russell E. Burrows in 1982 which he claimed contained many ancient artifacts.
 Because of the many inconsistencies and lack of evidence for his claims of discovery and findings, the cave, which has never been located, is considered a hoax by archaeologists and anthropologists.

 Russell E. Burrows

 Russell E. Burrows, born in 1935, is a former Illinois prison guard and Korean War veteran.
 Burrows claims to have studied two years as an archaeology major at West Virginia University between circa 1953-1955.
 This claim has not been independently verified.

 Location

-Burrows claimed that the cave was located near the Embarrass River in Richland County.
+Burrows claimed that the cave was located near the Embarras River in Richland County.
 During this time, Burrows lived in Olney, Illinois, which is a short distance away from the alleged cave site.
 Burrows never revealed the precise location and claimed it was because he believed that people would rob the cave of its ancient treasures.